bqm1111/Hog-SVM-training-for-car-detection-binary-classification/README.md

 # Hog-SVM-training-for-car-detection-binary-classification
-This is my project to classify input images into 2 subset which is car and non-car How to use: After running program please note that:
+This is my project to classify input images into 2 subset which is car and non-car Cardata.rar contains training images and test images for my work.
+Read Readme.txt inside this folder for more information about the use of it
+How to use: After running program please note that:
 - press n to see the next picture
 - press b to see the previous picture